When we were in debt, we didn’t even have the luxury to consider the pros and cons of debt consolidation.

 - Taking out a loan usually entails collateral: because the bank wants to ensure you are going to pay back it asks you to put something down as security.
 Usually, it is your home!
 This is a real problem if something goes wrong and you can’t pay it back: if your debt is on credit cards the worst that could happen is that you will damage your credit rating, if it is a loan you could lose your home.

 - You are stuck with the interest rate: this works in your favour most of the time.
-However, if your credit rating is good and your borrowing to income ratio is not atrocious, there are 0% interest rates on credit cards.
+However, if your credit rating is good and your borrowing-to-income ratio is not atrocious, there are 0% interest rates on credit cards.

 - Loans can stretch over a long period: and they usually do.
 Our loan is for ten years and I have to tell you that when we took it out I thought that this is the twilight of my life gone.
 We got it right because we checked and double-checked that there are no penalties for overpayment and early repayment; after that, we attacked the loan with a vengeance, and as a result, we very quickly reached the point where the monthly repayment covered more principal than interest.

 - Repaying a loan is a long-term commitment: and so is repaying credit card debt, you may think.
 Not the same!
-Keeping your debt on credit cards (and paying it down) is like running a number of sprints – each run is hard, but there is a positive emotion at the end, so you can take a breath and go for the next sprint.
+Keeping your debt on credit cards (and paying it down) is like running many sprints – each run is hard, but there is a positive emotion at the end, so you can take a breath and go for the next sprint.
 Repaying a large loan is like running an ultra-marathon – you just have to keep going, and when your head is telling you to stop, you just keep going!
 You can’t afford to ‘hit the wall’!

 Now you know when is debt consolidation a good idea.
 To make it worth it and as risk-free as possible, you must ask yourself the following three questions: